moneroexamples/spendkey/README.md

 Since mnemonic seed always you to restore your deterministic wallet, the same thing can be done with just the private spend key.
 This includes recovery of your private view key.

 More on Monero's keys and addresses can be found on [Address Generation Tests](http://xmrtests.llcoins.net/addresstests.html) website.

-This example shows how to do this in C++ using Monero libraries.

 # Monero address